 It is essential that signal voltages be taken and logged on a consistent basis at least monthly.
 Periodically, sensors should be exposed to refrigerant sample and the results logged.
 For proper operation it is essential that the test and calibration schedule be adhered to.
-Honeywell Analytics recommends the following maintenance schedule:
+Manning Systems recommends the following maintenance schedule:

 - Calibration should be performed with certified calibration gas every six months.
-Calibration kits are available from Honeywell Analytics. - All tests and calibrations must be logged.
+Calibration kits are available from Manning Systems. - All tests and calibrations must be logged.
 It is highly recommended that certified calibration gas be used every six months.

-Replacement Parts
+5 Replacement Parts

-For replacement parts, contact Honeywell Analytics.
-Be sure to give the serial number and the model number of the unit.
+For replacement parts, contact Manning Systems.
+Be sure to give serial number of unit and model number.

+6 Limited Warranty

-Limited Warranty 1.
-Limited Warranty
+1. Limited Warranty

-Honeywell Analytics, Inc. warrants to the original purchaser and/or ultimate customer ("Purchaser") of this Manning product ("Product") that if any part thereof proves to be defective in material or workmanship within three years of the date of shipment by Honeywell Analytics, such defective part will be repaired or replaced, free of charge, at the discretion of Honeywell Analytics.
-Returns must be shipped prepaid to Honeywell Analytics, 405 Barclay Boulevard, Lincolnshire, IL 60069 in the original package or an equivalent.
-The product will be repaired or replaced if it is determined by Honeywell Analytics that the part failed due to defective materials or workmanship.
-The repair or replacement of any such defective part shall be Honeywell Analytics' sole and exclusive responsibility under this limited warranty.
+Honeywell Analytics, Inc. warrants to the original purchaser and/or ultimate customer ("Purchaser") of this Manning product ("Product") that if any part thereof proves to be defective in material or workmanship within eighteen (18) months of the date of shipment by Honeywell Analytics or twelve (12) months from the date of first use by the purchaser, whichever comes first, such defective part will be repaired or replaced, free of charge, at the discretion of Honeywell Analytics if shipped prepaid to Honeywell Analytics at 405 Barclay Boulevard, Lincolnshire, Illinois 60069 in a package equal to or in the original container.
+The Product will be returned freight prepaid and repaired or replaced if it is determined by Honeywell Analytics that the part failed due to defective materials or workmanship.
+The repair or replacement of any such defective part shall be Honeywell Analytics' sole and exclusive responsibility and liability under this limited warranty.